FidelOdongoTech/sacco-auth-system/README.md

 ###  Prerequisites

-Before we begin, make sure you have these installed:
+Before I begin, make sure you have these installed:

 *   **Docker and Docker Compose**: For effortlessly spinning up the Keycloak server.
 *   **Node.js 18+ and npm**: The backbone for our Angular application.